WLHQ/3DWEB/README.md

 # 3DWEB
 An http server written in C made for the 3DS.

+Features:

+Creates a directory called "Websites" & an index.html file.
+You can add your own files in the Websites directory on your SD Card.

+TODO:

+MIME Types Support: E.g PNGs, JPEGs, etc.

 ### Path Handlers
 #### Default Handler
 	- Path: /